pal1000/mesa-dist-win/buildscript/readme.md

 ## 1. Acquire mesa source code, dependencies and build tools

-- Visual Studio Community (at this moment Visual Studio 2013 and 2015 are supported, 2015 recommended).
+- Visual Studio 2017 Community;

+Despite the fact that Visual Studio 2013 and 2015 are supported by Mesa3D, this script has been upgraded for exclusive Visual Studio 2017 compatibility.
+Due to major changes made by Microsoft to the location of the Native tools I had to drop Visual Studio 2015 support.
-Only C/C++ compiler and libraries targeting Win32 API are needed.
-For Visual Studio 2017 you need to install Visual Studio 2015 toolchain [as Mesa3D doesn't support Visual Studio 2017 yet](https://bugs.freedesktop.org/show_bug.cgi?id=100202).
-MFC/ATL libraries and CMake tools may also be necessary with Visual Studio 2017.
+You need to install the following Visual Studio components under Desktop Development with C++: Visual Studio 2015 toolchain [as Mesa3D doesn't support Visual Studio 2017 yet](https://bugs.freedesktop.org/show_bug.cgi?id=100202), MFC and ATL support and CMake tools.
 - Mesa source code: ftp://ftp.freedesktop.org/pub/mesa/;
 - [LLVM source code]( http://llvm.org/);
 - [S3 texture compresion library source code](https://cgit.freedesktop.org/~mareko/libtxc_dxtn/)

-You will need [git](https://git-scm.com/) to clone this repository.
+S3 texture compression library is optional.
+Build it only if you need it.
+You will need [git](https://git-scm.com/) to download S3 texture compression library source code.
 To build Mesa 13 you have to use LLVM 3.7.1.
 Newer versions don't work because Mesa attempts to link against the removed llvmipa.lib, [see this forum post](https://www.phoronix.com/forums/forum/software/programming-compilers/903537-llvm-3-9-0-missing-llvmipa).
 Also [LLVM 4.0 is not supported yet with Visual Studio build](https://bugs.freedesktop.org/show_bug.cgi?id=100201).
 - [CMake 32 and 64 bit](https://cmake.org/download/#latest);

 The installer automatically sets the PATH for you.
 But beware if you want to build for both x86 and x64 you will end up with duplicate entry in PATH.
 You definitely want to avoid this.
 I recommend use the zipped version and let build.cmd set PATH at runtime.
 - Mingw-w64 i686 and x86_64;

 Optional.
 Only if you want to build S3 texture compression library.
 Teoretically mesa could be built the same way but [it doesm't work due to a Scons bug](https://bugs.freedesktop.org/show_bug.cgi?id=94072).
 Download web-installer from [here](https://sourceforge.net/projects/mingw-w64/).
 You need to run web installer once for each target architecture (i686 means 32-bit, x86_64 means 64-bit).
 Leave everything else as default.
+Take note of GCC version, mingw-w64 major version number and revision displayed by the installer.
+The script needs these set properly in order to find GCC and successfully build S3 texture compresion library.
 - [Flex and Bison](https://sourceforge.net/projects/winflexbison/);
 - m4: [32-bit](https://sourceforge.net/projects/msys2/files/REPOS/MSYS2/i686/), [64-bit](https://sourceforge.net/projects/msys2/files/REPOS/MSYS2/x86_64/);